jud2012/aws-well-architected-labs/content/Cost/100_Labs/100_9_Optimization_Playbooks/management_&_governance.md

     * aws cloudwatch list-metrics —namespace 'AWS/SNS' —recently-active PT3H

 * How to identify Custom Metrics on CW console-
-	* **PutMetricData** calls for a custom metric- look if you have this kind of Usage Type
+	* **PutMetricData** calls for a custom metric- look if you have this kind of API operation
-    * On Cloudwatch console → All metrics → here you can see two namespaces custom namespaces and aws namespaces, go to custom namespaces and see how many metrics you have per namespace.
-Identigu with metrics are being used per specific name space and verify they are needed
+    * On Cloudwatch console → All metrics → here you can see two namespaces **custom namespaces** and **aws namespaces**, go to custom namespaces and see how many metrics you have per namespace.
+Identify which metrics are being used per specific namespace and verify if they are needed
 * EC2 detailed Monitoring
     * To reduce costs, turn off detailed monitoring of instances, Auto Scaling group launch configurations, or API gateways, as appropriate
     * Use the EC2 describe-instances API to identify the instances using Detailed Monitoring.